chrizzleybear/Tempera/README.md

 * email_key.txt

 ---

-> :rocket:
-> Pro tip: you can run and manage docker images & containers from your IDE like Intellij or Pycharm.
-> Just select the *services* widget on your sidebar and/or open any Dockerfile or compose.yaml in your IDE.

-To run the web-server and the Bluetooth-LE Raspberry app, docker images are provided, so you don't have to install anything locally.
-If you don't already have docker on your machine, follow these [instructions](https://docs.docker.com/get-docker/) and come back.

 The compose.yaml file is designed to have the back-end (with its database) and the BLE app to be independent from each other,